GreptimeTeam/docs/docs/faq-and-others/faq.md

 ## Can GreptimeDB be used as a Rust alternative to Prometheus in the observable area?

-GreptimeDB supports PromQL natively since our version 0.1.
-GreptimeDB v0.2 passed more than 50% of the official compatibility test cases, and we plan to pass more than 70%  in version 0.3.
+GreptimeDB implements PromQL operator pushdown in our latest distributed version 0.3, enabling distributed PromQL queries.

 ## Is GreptimeDB compatible with Grafana?